terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-6-29-Local-LLM-Discord-Bot.md

 ![image](https://github.com/terrainthesky-hub/terrainthesky-hub.github.io/assets/60892621/1199fde3-3750-4d64-9c0d-d1ba29f1292e)

 You'll want to take note of the bot token on the bot page on from the left tab to save for later.
 Now you're ready to write the Python code.
-Create a bot.py file:
+Create a bot.py file, and here is code for the defaulted Ollama gemma2 settings:

     import os
     from dotenv import load_dotenv